expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.

-Publishing updates: (c) create update branches that are environment- and platform-based, like `ios-staging`, `ios-production`, `android-staging`, and `android-production`.
+Publishing updates: (c) Create update branches that are environment- and platform-based, like "ios-staging", "ios-production", "android-staging", and "android-production".

 Diagram of flow: